 Contact the AiB on 0300 200 2600 or email firstname.lastname@example.org

-The Scottish government is also proposing a change to the law that will extend the duration of the moratorium from creditor enforcement action to six months.
+The Scottish government has now passed a change to the law that extends the duration of the moratorium from creditor enforcement action to six months.

 Financial Solutions clients

 If you’re struggling with mortgage or lifetime mortgage payments because you can't get to work, we suggest that you contact your lender first.

 Lenders generally have a number of options that can help anyone experiencing financial difficulties and will work with you to agree a solution.